NanoKnow: How to Know What Your Language Model Knows: Results

 \subsection{Closed-Book QA vs. Open-Book QA}

 We next examine how much improvement external knowledge provides over the LLM's parametric knowledge.
 The results of this experiment can be found in Table ~\ref{tab:SQuAD_nq_results}.

-As expected, we see a clear upward trend in closed-book accuracy for both SQuAD and NQ as model size increases, demonstrating that larger nanochat checkpoints indeed memorize more of their training data~\cite{tirumala2022memorization, carlini2022quantifying}.
-In particular, for SQuAD, the closed-book LLM-Judge accuracy improves by 21.7 points (19.7\%) when comparing the best nanochat-d20 (row 2) to the best nanochat-d34 checkpoint (row 6).
-With NQ, accuracy improves by 26.9 points (19.2\%).
+As expected, we see a clear upward trend in closed-book accuracy for both NQ and SQuAD as model size increases, demonstrating that larger nanochat checkpoints indeed memorize more of their training data~\cite{tirumala2022memorization, carlini2022quantifying}.
+In particular, for NQ, the closed-book LLM-Judge accuracy improves by 26.9 points (19.2\%) when comparing the best nanochat-d20 (row 3) to the best nanochat-d34 checkpoint (row 6).
+Similarly, with SQuAD, accuracy improves by 21.7 points (19.7\%) when comparing the corresponding best checkpoints for nanochat-d20 (row 2) and nanochat-d34 (row 6).

 Comparing the ``Closed-Book'' versus ``w/ FineWeb Context'' columns, we find that all nanochat checkpoints see a large jump in accuracy when provided an answer passage from its pre-training data as additional context.
 On average, the relative improvement of incorporating FineWeb context decreases as the nanochat model size increases.
-For example, on NQ, we see an average LLM-Judge accuracy improvement of 2.4$\times$, 2.14$\times$, and 1.89$\times$, for the d20, d32, and d34 model scales, respectively.
+For example, on NQ, we see an average LLM-Judge accuracy improvement of 2.4$\times$, 2.1$\times$, and 1.9$\times$, for the d20, d32, and d34 model scales, respectively.
 With SQuAD, the average LLM-Judge accuracy improvement is 4.4$\times$, 3.2$\times$, and 2.6$\times$, for d20, d32, and d34.
 This result suggests that smaller models benefit more from open-book QA versus larger models.

-Lastly, we find that each of the model checkpoints is more accurate on SQuAD when utilizing the original context versus the FineWeb context.
-This makes sense since the original context is tailored specifically to answer the question; in other words, the FineWeb context is like a textbook, whereas the original context is the answer booklet.
+Furthermore, we find that each of the model checkpoints is more accurate on SQuAD when utilizing the original context versus the FineWeb context.
+This makes sense since the original context is tailored to answer the question; in other words, the FineWeb context is like a textbook, whereas the original context is the answer booklet.